dtatut/amf-implementation/documentation/EDL.md

 1. Since each entry in the EDL file can use any of the combinations of AMF_UUID and AMF_NAME described above, it is recommended that the host product presents the issues encountered during the linkage and validation process as a log.

 2. EDL files can carry inline ASC parameters.
 When using AMF with EDLs, the inline ASC parameters should be absent to avoid confusion, or ignored if present.
-If the inline parameters are present they should be identical to the ASC parameters provided by the AMF file for compatibility with systems not supporting AMF.
-However this is not a recommended practice.